 Oh, Crap: Sheldon's jaw drops when he realizes he's performing at a Nazi rally.

 OOC Is Serious Business: After being framed as a Nazi by Randolph, temporarily fired from the show, and finding out that the Coney Island Methadone Clinic was closed, Sheldon is seen eating a cheeseburger.
 Considering at the beginning of the movie he was eating and actively promoting soybean over greasy foods, this is a pretty clear sign he's depressed.

 Sheldon: Oh, you didn't have to get off the phone.

 Nora: If I didn't, you'd still be here.

 Sheldon: I am still here.

-Sad Clown: Zig-Zagged.
+Sad Clown: Zig Zagged.
 In one sense, Robin Williams is playing his usual role here, as a guy who's jovial on the surface but hurting inside.
 In another sense, he's playing wildly against type.
-Rainbow Randolph is not "sad" so much as "fucked-up and crazy."
+Rainbow Randolph is less 'sad' than 'fucked-up and mentally unbalanced.'

 Senseless Violins: Buggy carries his rifle in a trombone case when trying to assassinate Smoochy at his ice show.

 Worst News Judgment Ever: Literally all entertainment news in this movie is about children's TV.
 Sheldon receiving full creative control over the Smoochy show is on the front page of Variety, for crying out loud!